cross-js/cross-js/README.md

 Adding buffer will increase your bundle size a lot.
 And the fact that buffer inherits from `Uint8Array` have made recent Node.js core api's acceptabel to typed arrays.
 For example: `fs.writeFile()` used to only accept a Buffer but now works with both typed arrays and buffers.

+This don't mean you have to convert all buffers you recive from node's core api and other modules from buffer to uint8array, just treat the buffer as a Uint8array instead since buffer inherits from it.

 #### How then?
 use [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) and [DataView](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView)
 ```js